7 Data Trends That Will Transform Businesses in 2026

 Currently, organisations have stepped into autonomous multi-agent architecture as well.
 In this scenario, AI agents act as a coordinating team of assistants, driving organizations toward an AI-powered transformation.
 They are goal-driven and autonomous and make decisions based on their environment and objectives.

-Based on the trajectory of AI, 2025 is also making room for Edge AI as a major trend, enabling faster, more secure, and highly responsive local data processing.
+Based on the trajectory of AI, 2026 is also going to make room for Edge AI as a major trend, enabling faster, more secure, and highly responsive local data processing.
 From self-driving cars to smart appliances, edge AI is already in action, and its demand will grow with real-time, secure applications.

 Prediction 7: AI 🤝 Data Products

-In 2024, we witnessed numerous mature conversations about Data Products.
-The differences in the definitions were narrowed, and people made concrete efforts to reach a common ground and beyond.
-We also witnessed organisations wanting to leverage more out of their data products by integrating this paradigm to enable AI and consistently serving high-quality and governed data to AI Apps.
+In 2025, we witnessed numerous mature conversations about data products.
+The differences in definitions were narrowed, and people made concrete efforts to reach a common ground and beyond.
+We also witnessed organisations wanting to leverage more out of their data products by integrating this paradigm to enable AI and consistently serving high-quality and governed data to AI apps.

-With these massive developments backed by keen enterprise interest, the field will surely surge in 2025 & we will see more of these adoptions.
+With these massive developments backed by keen enterprise interest, the field will surely surge in 2026 and we will see more of these adoptions.
 However, the difference in opinions still lingers around it.

 Conclusion